 Certain prescription drugs, over-the-counter drugs, cancer drugs, steroids, drugs used to manage epilepsy, and antibiotics have been studied as to their negative effects on spermatogenesis.
 In some of these cases, when participants have stopped taking the drugs, semen quality improved dramatically.

-Other factors known to affect spermatogenesis and that can be possible factors behind infertility include:
+Other factors known to affect how sperm are made and that can be possible factors behind infertility include: